 If you were the victim of a car crash, we can help you recover the money you need and deserve.
 We do not recommend handling your injury claim alone, especially if you suffered severe injuries.
 Not only will we fight for the compensation you deserve, but we will protect your rights by managing all communication with the insurance company.

 A severe car accident can feel like an uphill battle for months or even years.
 This is true especially if your bills continue to stack up due to losing work time.
-At The Bader Law Firm, our Atlanta car accident attorney specialists can help you.
+At Bader Scott Injury Lawyers, our Atlanta car accident attorney specialists can help you.
 At a minimum we can hold the negligent driver responsible for the damages they caused.
 We will fight for the full compensation you deserve.

 Auto Accident Attorney Atlanta – Car Crash Statistics